Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Hans Mosesmann - Rosenblatt Securities, Inc.

 Yeah, thanks.
 A couple of questions.
-If you guys can clarify, I think it's actually been asked a couple of times, so now talking about Q2 adoption and momentum in 25 gigabit, I think the question was since the introduction of Intel Purley, have you seen a pull-in or an acceleration on top of what you did in Q2 for 25 gigabit and above on the NIC side?
+If you guys can clarify, I think it's actually been asked a couple of times, so now talking about Q2 adoption and momentum in 25 gigabit.
+I think the question was, since the introduction of Intel Purley, have you seen a pull-in or an acceleration on top of what you did in Q2 for 25 gigabit and above on the NIC side?
 Thanks.

 Eyal D. Waldman - Mellanox Technologies Ltd.